Platform-OS/platformos-check/docs/checks/html_parsing_error.md

 # Report HTML Parsing Errors (`HtmlParsingError`)

 This check reports errors that prevent HTML from being properly parsed and analyzed by PlatformOS Check.

-## Check Details

-This check focuses on identifying HTML errors that prevent a file from being analyzed.
+It focuses on identifying HTML errors that hinder file analysis.

-The HTML parser limits the number of attributes per element to 400, and the maximum depth of the Document Object Model (DOM) tree to 400 levels.
+The HTML parser limits the number of attributes per element to 400 and the maximum depth of the Document Object Model (DOM) tree to 400 levels.
 If either of these limits is reached, parsing stops, and all HTML errors in the file are ignored.

-:-1: Examples of **incorrect** code for this check:
+## Examples

+The following examples show code snippets that either fail or pass this check:

+### &#x2717; Incorrect Code Example (Avoid using this):

 ```liquid
 <img src="muffin.jpeg"